WildernessLabs/Netduino.Foundation/docs/API/Controllers/PID/IPIDController/index.md

 Describes the required API for a [Proportional, Integral, Derivative (PID)](https://en.wikipedia.org/wiki/PID_controller) controller.

+PID is the quintessential industrial control algorithm.
+It is a mathematical tool for efficiently affecting change in a system to get it to a particular target state, and keeping it there, harmoniously.

+It’s the algorithm that keeps drones balanced in the air, your car at the right speed when cruise control is on, and ships on the right heading with variable winds.
+It’s also the algorithm that can efficiently heat a cup of coffee to the perfect temperature and keep it there.

 For a detailed discussion and explanation of the PID algorithm, see the Wilderness Labs [PID Guide](http://developer.wildernesslabs.co/Hardware/Reference/Algorithms/Proportional_Integral_Derivative/).

 # API